Lazarus “Laz” Lowenstein leaned his Harley-Davidson Road King onto its kickstand and squinted at the modest bungalow in front of him.

 “Where to now?” she said as he stowed her old clothes in a saddlebag.

-“Thought we’d drive around Lake Mead.”
-He secured the straps and turned to her.
+“I thought we’d drive around Lake Mead.”
+He buckled the saddlebag and turned to her.
 “There are lots of places to stop, not to mention good places to eat.”

 “It sounds lovely,” she said.

 Oh, man, she was too nice for this project; he should abort right now…

 “What?”
 She tilted her head.
 “Did I say something wrong?”